R0NIN-6/Ravenshield_EliteCT/Guides/Ravenshield_IDE_Guide.md

 ### Everything

 - A powerful searching tool, helpful for managing multiple game installs and projects.
+It can search for text within files but I primarily use it for searching file-names.
-- Superior to Windows native searching in every way.
+- Superior to Windows native searching in every way, see [section](#power-searching-with-everything) below for more info.

 ## Set up Ravenshield SDK